 Nursing Assisting (NAS):

 The Nursing Assisting Program is offered every semester (depending on student interest) on the Opelika and/or Valley Campus.
-The NAS course may be taken for non-collegiate credit only.
-This course does not qualify for academic college credit and participants are not eligible to receive Federal Pell Grant Awards for enrolling in the program.
+The NAS course may be taken for college or non-collegiate credit.
+Participants are not eligible to receive Federal Pell Grant Awards for enrolling in the program.
 Students may be eligible for assistance through a grant offered due to the Workforce Innovation and Opportunity Act (WIOA).

 Approval: Alabama Department of Public Health, Division of Healthcare Facilities